evgeniums/cpp-validator/README.md

 The library was tested with clang, gcc and msvc compilers that support C++14 and/or C++17 standards.
 Tested operating systems include Linux, Windows, macOS, iOS and Android platforms.

+For more details see [Documentation](docs/mainpage.md).

 _The README and reference documentation are under construction yet._

 Currently only doxygen-style comments in sources are available.
 Tests in test folder can be used as a kind of examples.
-Scripts for tests budiling are in sample-build folder.
+Scripts for tests budiling are in a *sample-build* folder.

 ## Some examples of basic usage